ayushjaink8/youtube-api/README.md

 // after this I have started to add the requested api in the follow up commmits.\

-16) pip install google-api-python-client
+16) pip install google-api-python-client django-cors-headers
-17)
+17) npx create-react-app react-frontend
+18) cd react-frontend   (run npm start to test)
+19) npm i axios
+20) npm install -f @material-ui/core @material-ui/icons @mui/material
+(Since, material-ui 4.0 is not yet supported for React v17.
+In future we can remove '-f')
+21)

 # References